-- 1) Project 6, the effluent water treatment plants is a "must do" project to meet regulatory requirements; it's just a question of when.
-Project 5 is potentially one as well, depending on the regulatory environment that Pan-Europa's safety record is measured in.
+- are any "must do" projects of the nonnumeric type? - what elements of the projects might imply greater or lesser riskiness? - might there be any synergies or conflicts between the projects? - do any of the projects have nonquantitative benefits or costs that should be considered in an evaluation? - Project 6, the effluent water treatment plants is a "must do" project to meet regulatory requirements; it's just a question of when.
+Project 5 is potentially one as well, depending on the regulatory environment in which Pan-Europa's safety record is measured.
 Both safety and environment may be significant issues to the corporation's image and stockholders, which would tend to elevate their importance. - 2) Projects that involve small technology changes like expanding the truck fleet would have low risk.
 Increasing levels of technological sophistication, such as automation or introducing artificial sweeteners, into products would also increase implementation risks.
 Another risk area for any producer in a capitalist environment is attempting to increase markets with new products in new areas.
 The prospective customers may simply choose to not buy the product.
-Other elements of risk include project size, complexity, and length of the period of return. - 3) There are real synergies between the plant expansion/additions, automation, truck upgrade, and geographic expansion projects. - 4) Projects that have nonquantitative costs and benefits would include: - Projects that impact the company's regulator compliance such as effluent treatment (environment) and warehouse automation (safety). - Several of the projects could impact the company's image.
+Other elements of risk include project size, complexity, and length of the period of return. - 3) There are real synergies between the plant expansion/additions, automation, truck upgrade, and geographic expansion projects.
+The potential exists as well for conflicts arising from resource constraints.
+These include financial, human, and other due to the fact that there are limited resources. - 4) Projects that have nonquantitative costs and benefits would include: - Projects that impact the company's regulatory compliance such as effluent treatment (environment) and warehouse automation (safety) have nonquantitative costs and benefits. - Several of the projects could impact the company's image.
 For example, the snack food rollout could be positive because of its wholesome connotations, while the acquisition of the schnapps brand could be negative.
 The effluent project could be positive by showing the company's willingness to act on environmental concerns early.
 Similarly, the automation project could cast a positive step towards increased safety.
 The plant expansion project may be positive or negative, depending on whether the community reacts to new jobs or factory encroachment.